Kittaru87/student-directory/README.md

-example_13.rb = adding an interactive menu for input/printing students, saving, loading and preloading options example_14.rb = method for adding student data to @students array example_15.rb = loads students.csv by default if no file given at start-up
+example_13.rb = adding an interactive menu for input/printing students, saving, loading and preloading options example_14.rb = method for adding student data to @students array example_15.rb = loads students.csv by default if no file given at start-up example_16.rb = refactoring example-17.rb = feedback message for the user when selecting an option
 ```
 ```
 '''